vsoch/vsoch.github.io/_posts/2018/2018-02-11-robot-namer.md

 ```

 And for Singularity of course!
-The container is availble via both Singularity Hub and Docker Hub.
+The container is available via both Singularity Hub and Docker Hub.

 ```bash